-You'll need access to a computer and an installation disk containing a Microsoft application program.
+You'll need access to a computer and an installation DVD containing a Microsoft application.

-As you must be aware, Microsoft products are not inexpensive, so you may not want to go out and buy an MS Office suite.
-In a pinch, you can uninstall and reinstall an MS application on your computer.
-Make sure you have the appropriate install disks available before you begin.
+As you must be aware, Microsoft products are not inexpensive, so you may not want to go out and buy a Microsoft Office suite.
+In a pinch, you can uninstall and reinstall a Microsoft application on your computer.
+Make sure you have the appropriate install discs available before you begin.
+Also, if you have installed a Microsoft product on one computer and you attempt to install and activate the product on a second computer, this may violate the licensing agreement.